augchan42/augchan42.github.io/_posts/2023-11-26-Its Hard to find an Uncensored Model.md

   - model-finetuning
 ---

+**Abstract:**
+This post explores the challenges of finding truly uncensored AI models, noting the influence of OpenAI's data and built-in "guardrail" limitations.
+It discusses methods for fine-tuning base models to remove such refusals, referencing Eric Hartford's approach, and shares the author's experience with some specific models, including one found to be particularly responsive.

+**Estimated reading time:** _1 minute_

 I've found that many AI models seem to be built using data that **comes** from OpenAI in some way.
 This data often includes "guardrails" – built-in limitations that **stop** the model from responding to certain types of prompts.
 This makes finding a truly uncensored model **very difficult**.

 I **read** an interesting article by Eric Hartford that explains how to fine-tune a base AI model to remove these refusals: